Do Even More with Your Raspberry Pi Projects Kit

 Get Excited About Raspberry Pi and Coding!

 The Science Buddies Raspberry Pi Projects Kit is a fun way to learn to code this summer and to also explore electronics and circuits.
 Watch the overview video below to learn more about what you can do with the kit and your own Raspberry Pi!
-(For a more in-depth look at the eight activities, check out the Raspberry Pi Projects Kit videos playlist!)

 You Might Also Enjoy these Previous Entries: